shandickson/bayesian_final_assignment/README.md

 If you are only interested in the code that produces the results, and wish to skip my ramblings, please see the "bayes_assignment_only_code.R".
 Otherwise, read through the report from start to finish, and try not to be too judgemental of my Bayesian skills.

+All analysis is conducted using R version 4.1.2.
+So you need to have R and R Studio installed.

 *Note: This repository doubles as my submission to the "Markup Languages 2022" course final deliverables.*

 ### Content Summary